-- All staff engaged in delivering programmes of study share responsibility for maintaining academic standards and enhancing the quality of students' learning opportunities. - Heads of Department (HoDs) and Programme Leaders are accountable to PVC Deans of Faculty for developing and implementing local arrangements for assuring teaching quality. - PVC Deans of Faculty are accountable to the Academic Board9 for their implementation and ensuring that staff are adequately supported.
+- All staff engaged in delivering programmes of study share responsibility for maintaining academic standards and enhancing the quality of students' learning opportunities. - Heads of Department (HoDs) and Programme Leaders are accountable to PVC Deans of Faculty for developing and implementing local arrangements for assuring teaching quality. - PVC Deans of Faculty are accountable to the Academic Board (se chapter 8) for their implementation and ensuring that staff are adequately supported.

-Faculties and their departments determine the most appropriate systems and processes for managing their provision, which may include designated programme and module leaders, and these arrangements are tested at validation.
+Faculties and their departments determine the most appropriate systems and processes for managing their provision, which typically include designated programme and module leaders, and these arrangements are tested at validation.
 The following functions are typically associated with 'programme leadership':

-- a) Monitoring student recruitment, retention and progression at award level. - b) Providing programme-level guidance and support to module leaders and tutors. - c) Ensuring appropriate communication with students including during pre-entry and induction, and guidance for their transition between academic levels/years. - d) Ensuring programme assessment is conducted appropriately and securely, including internal and external moderation and submission of module marks to assessment boards. - e) Ensuring all modules within the programme have appropriate external examiner coverage. - f) Operation of programme and module surveys, programme boards and Student-Staff Consultative Fora including course-level student representation. - g) Overseeing arrangements for personal tutoring and Personal Development Planning. - Advising students on module options, careers information and guidance and procedures for extenuating mitigating circumstances, deferral of assessment, reassessment, interruption of studies and appeals.
+- a) Monitoring student recruitment, retention and progression at award level. - b) Providing programme-level guidance and support to module leaders and tutors. - c) Ensuring appropriate communication with students including during pre-entry and induction, and guidance for their transition between academic levels/years. - d) Ensuring programme assessment is conducted appropriately and securely, including internal and external moderation and submission of module marks to assessment boards. - e) Ensuring all modules within the programme have appropriate external examiner coverage. - f) Operation of programme and module surveys, programme boards and Student-Staff Consultative Fora including course-level student representation. - g) Overseeing arrangements for Personal Tutoring and Personal Development Planning. - h) Advising students on module options, careers information and guidance and procedures for personal circumstances, deferral of assessment, re-assessment, interruption of studies and appeals. - i) Point of contact for programme-related complaints. - Producing programme handbooks and reviewing and updating module and programme specifications and handbooks to reflect curriculum modifications (minor and major). - k) Contributing programme-level evaluation to departmental annual monitoring and curriculum review.